 Electronic supplementary material

-Additional file 1: Staminate flowers of Lepidium sisymbrioides.
+Additional file 1: Lepidium sisymbrioides.
 A) Young staminate flower of L. sisymbrioides, showing sepals (Se), five stamens (St), and aborted gynoecium (G).
 (B) Staminate flower of L. sisymbrioides, showing sepals (Se), six nectaries (N) among stamen (St) filaments, and aborted gynoecium (G).
 Scale bar = 0.25 mm.
 (ZIP 3 MB)

-Additional file 2: Histological sections of hermaphroditic and dioecious Lepidium species stained with Toluidine Blue O. (A-C) Flower at the pre-meiotic stage of microsporogenesis, stage 9; from left to right, (A) hermaphroditic L. naufragorum, (B) staminate L. sisymbrioides, and (C) carpellate L. sisymbrioides.
+Additional file 2: Lepidium species stained with Toluidine Blue O. (A-C) Flower at the pre-meiotic stage of microsporogenesis, stage 9; from left to right, (A) hermaphroditic L. naufragorum, (B) staminate L. sisymbrioides, and (C) carpellate L. sisymbrioides.
 (D, F, H) Anther locule from respective flower above.
 (E, G, I) Ovule from respective flower above.
 (J-L) Flowers later on in development, at the microgametogenesis stage, stages 11–12; from left to right, (J) hermaphroditic L. naufragorum, (K) staminate L. sisymbrioides, and (L) carpellate L. sisymbrioides.
 (M, O, Q) Anther locule from respective flower above.
 (N, P, R) Ovule from respective flower above.
 (S-U) Mature flowers, stage 13; from left to right, (S) hermaphroditic L. naufragorum, (T) staminate L. sisymbrioides, and (U) carpellate L. sisymbrioides.
 (V, X, Z1) Anther locule from respective flower above.
 (W, Y, Z2) Ovule from respective flower above.
 Scale bar = 50 μm in A-C; 100 μm in J-U. E, endothecium; ES, embryo sac; G, gynoecium; I, integuments; M, microspores; N, nucleus; O, ovule; P, pollen; PMC, pollen mother cells; Se, sepals; Sg, stigmatic papillae; St, stamen; Sy = style; T, tapetum; V = vacuolated cell.
 (PDF 10 MB)

 Authors’ original submitted files for images